Osstrinha/Osstrinha/README.md

 # Hi there!
 I'm Augusto Schmidt

-I am an undergraduate student at Universidade Federal de São Carlos, driven by a strong interest in software development and entrepreneurship.
+I am an undergraduate student at __Universidade Federal de São Carlos__, driven by a strong interest in software development and entrepreneurship.
 My focus is on continuously expanding my knowledge by exploring new technologies, frameworks, algorithms, and models.
 I strive to implement and experiment with a diverse range of methodologies, bridging theory with practical applications.

 ## 🚀 Featured Projects